stackbithq/stackbit-theme-fjord/README.md

 ## How to Use

 For those unfamiliar with Stackbit here's how it works - This theme is built to work with Static Site Generators (Jekyll/Hugo/Gatsby/etc) and Headless CMS (Contentful, NetlifyCMS, Forestry, DatoCMS, etc), Stackbit supports a myriad of different options so you can use the tools you like or try new ones.
 Each site is a new Git repo and gets deployed to a service like Netlify.

+## Unibit - Build mondern themes that transpile

+Unibit is Stackbit's internal Static Site Generator and coupled with its YAML content-schema format transpiles to a host of target generators and provisions CMS integrations so you don't have to.